MichaelGit-beep/learining/consul/exam/1_Architecrure/section_keypoints.md

 - Node-level health checks(If container is running)
 - Application-level health checks(If application is running)

-If service health check is failed, trafic will not be sended to this instance, Consul returns endpoints only for healthy instances.
+If service health check is failed, trafic will not be sended to this instance, Consul urns endpoints only for healthy instances.

 ## `Automate networking`